AIAUSA/goaia-home/_content/aia-swimming-1.md

 - template: one-column
   block: one-column
   one:
-  - template: text-w-right-image
+  - template: text
-    block: text-with-right-image
+    block: text
-    text: Looking for a transforming team building experience?
+    content: Looking for a transforming team building experience?
 The Athletes in Action Challenge Course focuses on the fundamental tools needed to successfully work within a team setting.
 Whether it’s teamwork, trust, communication, leadership or conflict resolution we will design customized programs to pinpoint and improve weaknesses as well as encourage strengths.
-    image: "/uploads/2019/12/04/20170831_153406.jpg"
+    centered: false
   section_title: Overview Text
 - template: one-column
   block: one-column